osmandapp/web/main/docs/user/plugins/osmand-tracker.md

 To view the [widget](../widgets/info-widgets.md#tracker-widget-android), you need to first enable the OsmAnd Tracker plugin.
 After that, a widget with the word *Start* will appear in the upper right corner of the OsmAnd screen.

-To disable it, you can go to *General menu → Configure screen*.
+To disable it, you can go to *Main Menu → Configure screen*.

 ![OsmAnd Tracker](@site/static/img/plugins/online-tracker/tracker_widget_1.png)   ![OsmAnd Tracker](@site/static/img/plugins/online-tracker/tracker_widget_2.png)